Nathan Saved David

 We Need People Protecting the Pastors

 I know some pastors won’t like what I am suggesting.
-Not because they are trying to hide something, but because they have been burned by people making false accusations against them and claiming it is from God.
+Not because they are trying to hide something, but because they have been burned by people making false accusations against them and claiming they are from God.
 That really happens, but do we throw out the good because there has been some bad?

 We need a church to rise up where every member can listen to God for themselves.
 The pastors don’t want to stand in the place of God; they want to help you to have a connection with Him.
 Jesus died to give each of us a direct line to God and direct access to the power of the Holy Spirit.